bergesinstitute/graf-method/book-3-unit-3.md

 hacemos un uso descriptivo de estos verbos.

-💂 In general, we use more the imperfect versions (*era / estaba*) for *was / were,* because we normally use these verbs descriptively
+💂 In general, we use more the imperfect versions (*era / estaba*) for *was / were,* because we normally use these verbs descriptively.

 *Yo antes era abogado.* (In the past, I was / used to be a lawyer.)